Hi friends! Today I am sharing a tutorial to help you tackle that pile of hexagons you have laying around.

 - Lay out some sheets of paper under your fabric, this will keep any glue residue from sticking to your work surface.

 - Keeping your hexie stitched together start to layout your design.
-I place the first right in the middle where the two folds meet.
+I place the first right in the middle of where you want your design to go.

 - Continue to lay out your pattern horizontally and then fill in from the middle out.